Sunflower oil: Refined versus unrefined

 Refining sunflower oil through solvent extraction, de-gumming, neutralization, and bleaching can make it more stable and suitable for high-temperature cooking, but doing so will also remove some of the oil's nutrients, flavor, color (resulting in a pale-yellow), free fatty acids, phospholipids, polyphenols, and phytosterols.
 Also, some of the polyunsaturated fatty acids will be converted into trans fat due to the high temperatures involved in the process.
 Unrefined sunflower oil is less heat-stable (and therefore well-suited to dishes that are raw, or cooked at low temperatures), but it will retain more of its original nutrient content, flavor, and color (light-amber).

 Uses

 In food preparation

 Refined sunflower oil is used for low-to-extremely-high-temperature cooking.
-As a frying oil, it behaves as a typical vegetable triglyceride.
-Unrefined sunflower oil is a traditional salad dressing in Eastern European cuisines.
-Sunflower oil is also an ingredient in sunflower butter.
+As a frying oil, it behaves as a typical vegetable oil, and is used in sunflower butter.

 Methods for cooking snack foods, such as potato chips or French fries, may use sunflower oil.